NavjotSingh007/angular-child-lazy-routing-demo/README.md

 # AngularChildLazyRoutingDemo

-It contains POC as a test component
+It contains POC (Proof Of Concept) as a test component